We encourage you to take a moment to learn 21 reasons Paradigm succeeds where other adolescent treatment programs fail.

 For this reason, we have rigorous admissions screenings.
 We do not accept referrals from the Juvenile Justice system, young people who have gang affiliations, histories of violence, fire starters, sexual perpetrators, or any youth who might create issues around the physical or emotional safety of our program.
 While all young people deserve quality treatment, it is imperative that we protect the milieu for those that we serve.

-At Paradigm Malibu, we believe that the only way to responsibly and effectively treat adolescents is by addressing the emotional underpinnings of problematic behaviors.
+At Paradigm Treatment, we believe that the only way to responsibly and effectively treat adolescents is by addressing the emotional underpinnings of problematic behaviors.
 If a teen is struggling with drug abuse, an eating disorder, self-harm or any other behavioral challenges, these issues are most often negative coping styles in disguise.
 Teens frequently use drugs or alcohol to self-medicate or engaging in other destructive behaviors to avoid anxiety, depression, or other emotional health issues.
 Programs that simply focus on behaviors miss an opportunity to treat the real root cause of a young person’s difficulties.

 Research has demonstrated definitively that, if you do not treat the root cause of a behavioral issue, the issue will re-emerge after treatment or it will be replaced by a new negative coping style.

-Upon admission, every individual at Paradigm Malibu receives a comprehensive Psychiatric Evaluation, Psychological Assessment, Medical Evaluation, Educational and Nutritional Assessment.
+Upon admission, every individual at Paradigm Treatment receives a comprehensive Psychiatric Evaluation, Psychological Assessment, Medical Evaluation, Educational and Nutritional Assessment.
 While it would again seem likely that this would be the norm in adolescent treatment, it is not.
 In fact, there are some teen treatment programs that only consult a psychiatrist, psychologist, or medical professional after weeks have passed and no progress has been made.
 This wastes valuable treatment time and requires that a young person have an unnecessary experience of failure.

 It is our belief that it is impossible to create a meaningful, individualized treatment plan without first conducting such assessments.
 You have to know what you are treating to do so effectively.
 Basing treatment exclusively on behaviors, or the most obvious surface issues, is a disservice to everyone involved.
 It is for this reason that we provide all clients with comprehensive diagnostic testing during their first 48 hours of treatment.